Est. reading time: 45-60 minutes

 Appendix A: Smart Contract Source Code

-Complete smart contract implementations are available in the project repository.
+Complete smart contract implementations are available in the project repository with comprehensive documentation and deployment scripts.

 Appendix B: Cryptographic Protocols

-Detailed specifications of zero-knowledge proofs and consensus algorithms.
+Detailed specifications of zero-knowledge proofs and consensus algorithms with mathematical foundations.

 Appendix C: Economic Model Analysis

-Mathematical proofs and simulations of the token economic model.
+Mathematical proofs and simulations of the token economic model with game theory analysis.

 Appendix D: Security Audit Reports

-Complete security audit reports from Trail of Bits and ConsenSys Diligence.
+Complete security audit reports from Trail of Bits and ConsenSys Diligence with vulnerability assessments.

 Appendix E: Performance Benchmarks